amirHossein5/laravel-routin/README.md

 This package provides searching between laravel application routes.
-For example when user's going to create a menu item, have to link that to a page, but instead of writing manually you can put a select box with routes that taken in this way:
+For example when user's going to create a menu item, have to link that to a page, but instead of writing manually you can show your intended routes to select:

 ```php
 Routin::routes()